-Sweetener - Organic Stevia Extract Powder, Lower Price + $2.50 shipping
+Sweetener - Organic Stevia Extract Powder, New Lower Price & $2.50 shipping

-Sweetener - Organic Stevia Extract Powder, Lower Price + $2.50 shipping
+Sweetener - Organic Stevia Extract Powder, New Lower Price & $2.50 shipping

 Organic Stevia Extract: From the sweetest part of the stevia plant and de-bittered.
 It's the perfect sugar alternative!